marianapatcosta/my-paint-app/README.md

 #### Resize

 The canvas size is optimized for different screen sizes (mobile not included).
-However, canvas `width`and `height` is fully customizable.
+However, canvas `width` and `height` is fully customizable.
 By clicking on `resize` button, these dimensions can be inserted and canvas automatically adopts them.

 #### Undo/Redo

-The items added to canvas can be removed/readded to cavnas, accordign to first-item-first-put logic, by clicking on `undo` / `redo` buttons.
-This functionality is not included for free draw and eraser.
+The items added to canvas can be removed/readded to the canvas, according to first-item-first-out logic, by clicking on `undo` / `redo` buttons.
+This functionality is not applicable to free draw and eraser.

+#### Select to drag/edit

+The items `circle`, `rectangle`, `ìmage`, `ellipse`, `triangle` and `line` can be dragged and edited, by clicking on `select` button.
+When this button is clicked, the user can select a shape in the canvas by clicking on it; the shape can now be dragged.
+By double clicking on the shape, edit functionalities are available, including _resizing_, change _fill_, _stroke_ and _thickness_.
+The seledcted shape can also be duplicated, by clicking on `duplicate` button. `rotate clockwise` and `rotate counterclockwise` buttons allow to rotate the selected shape; for each click, the shape undergoes a rotation of and extra +10deg 0r -10deg, respectively.

 #### Reset canvas

-The draw produced in this app can be deleted. `Clear` button, resets the canvas, so the draw can be restarted.
+The draw produced in this app can be deleted. `Clear` button, resets the canvas, so the draw can be made form the begining.

 #### Save draw

-The draw produced in this app can be saved as a .png file.
+The draw produced with this app can be saved as a `.png` file.
 By clicking on `save` a prompt appear so the file name can be assigned.

 ## Project setup